Writing an Appeal Letter To Insurance Company (Samples)

 3. Ensuring it reaches the recipient

-The final step of writing your appeal to the insurance company is to ensure that it is sent to the correct address and on time.
+The final step is to ensure that it is sent to the correct address and on time.
 Whether via fax or snail mail (certified mail), ensure that you retain the confirmation message or the return receipt (proof of delivery) until the appeal process is over.
-Do not forget to keep a copy of the letter for your own records.
+Do not forget to keep a copy of the letter for your records.

 Template of an Appeal Letter to the Insurance Company